Honeymoon: backpacking UK, Netherlands, Germany, France, Spain, Portugal, Italy in a month - suggestions on what to see, do, stay, and pack

 In Italy we went to Rome and Venice.
 In Rome, the forum and colosseum, Vatican City, the Pantheon.
 The hop-on hop-off bus we took in Rome wasn't that great, but it had fewer stops because it was winter.
 In Venice, the Gam Gam restaurant is really nice.
 I think a gondola ride is worth the money (don't know how much to suggest, though), bring a map and wander around.
 Get lost and find your way back.
 Go to Murano and watch glass blowers.
 There's also the Doge's palace.

 The other places we haven't seen yet, but hopefully I'll be able to share info on Portugal and Spain in Feb.

-Have fun! about 5 years ago
+Have fun! almost 6 years ago